sandiipkumar0001/Full-stack-developer/README.md

 # Full-stack-developer
-This is my full-stack developer journey's repository
+This is my full-stack developer journey's first repository.